-There are countless articles out there about the dangers of social media, why you should delete it all, why it’s “killing your spiritual life,” calls to start abiding in God more, how to glorify God more, and all of social media’s negative elements - finding false approval, inauthenticity, idolatry comparison… we’ve heard it all.
+There are countless articles out there about the dangers of social media - why you should delete it all to start abiding in God more, why it’s “killing your spiritual life,” how to glorify God more, and all of social media’s negative elements - finding false approval, inauthenticity, idolatry comparison… we’ve heard it all.

 We have a pretty good awareness concerning the dangers of social media, but what about the potential redemption in social media?